Skip to content

 Address: Headlands, Kettering, NN15 6BH

-Station Manager: Chris Spokes
+Station Manager: Nick Gayton

 Kettering Fire Station was originally located at the top of Market Street but moved to Headlands in 1955 when the current building was completed.
-Kettering Fire Station is a wholetime station crewed by four watches (Red, Blue, Green and White).
-There are 24 wholetime firefighters and a station manager who provide emergency response cover 24 hours a day, seven days a week, 365 days a year.

 Kettering Fire Station's water and foam pod which is used at incidents involving oil, petrol and chemicals

+The station is home to a ‘hot house’, where firefighters carry out some of their training.
 Crews at Kettering have kept media cuttings from incidents and community activities from as early as May 1974.
 The station also has a display of old firefighting PPE, uniforms and equipment including hose reels, helmets, axes, a fire alarm, and an oxygen cylinder.

 Northamptonshire Fire and Rescue Service logo